 But let’s not forget podcasting’s past, before entrepreneur shows and we all started to use it for marketing.

 Let’s think here about entertainment, about making someone laugh or cry; let’s understand what it is about our content that touches people, and let’s spend time developing our skills so that we become a better host, a more effective interviewer – let’s appreciate our listener enough to respect that we have to give them something that they feel.

 If we can do that, if we can craft stories and entertainment that evoke emotions, and if we can develop our own host skills enough to know how to present these stories in such a way that the emotion lingers and that we let the content breathe – not simply keep on talking – then we’re halfway there.

 The other half of that then becomes a simple matter of asking your listener to share that one thing, the one thing from each episode that touched them.

 In my opinion, it’s better to ask someone to share something pertinent from each episode than it is to request a “Hey, share this episode will ya!”, purely because there’s a reason to do so.

-At the point within each episode that you know you have delivered something powerful, funny or shocking, why not take a second to respectfully, and in a classy way, request that your listener tells someone about that moment in your episode.
+At the point within each episode that you know you have delivered something powerful, funny, or shocking, why not take a second to respectfully, and in a classy way, request that your listener tells someone about that moment in your episodes.

 Learning from our broadcast brothers and sisters.